 In accordance with Unclassified Personnel Rules Chapter 10, academic staff (instructional and non-instructional) will be evaluated annually.
-The expectations of non-instructional academic staff shall conform closely to the categories and duties outlined in their job description.
+The expectations of non-instructional academic staff shall conform closely to the categories and duties outlined in each individual's job description.